neulab/ReviewAdvisor/README.md

     - External Knowledge
 2. Dataset
     - More Open, Fine-grained Review Data
-    - More Accurate and powerful Scientific Paper Parser
+    - More Accurate and Powerful Scientific Paper Parser
 3. Evaluation
     - Fairness and Bias in Generated Text
     - Reliability